 She has taught at all the major actor training academies in Sydney, including NIDA, ACTT, Actors Centre Australia, STS, The Actors Pulse, and The Actors Studio.
 She was seconded to WAAPA during her training, and was the only post graduate voice student appointed to coach on a graduating 3rd year production at NIDA.
 Gabrielle was commissioned to create the Accents and Dialects Database for the Rodney Seaborn Library at NIDA.

 Gabrielle has most recently acted as dialect coach on feature film The Nightingale (Causeway Films) and the upcoming second series of Wolf Creek.
-Gabrielle has also recently worked with teachers in Europe and the USA to develop The Erden Project in Germany.
-She is writing a biography of premier Dialect Coach Andrew Jack, with whom she has been a frequent collaborator, and who she assisted on Thor: Ragnarok.
+Gabrielle is currently writing a biography of premier Dialect Coach Andrew Jack, with whom she has been a frequent collaborator, and who she assisted on Thor: Ragnarok.